TypeScript OSDK migration guide (1.x to 2.0)

 TypeScript OSDK 2.0 provides a number of performance and usability improvements by overhauling the way the SDK is generated and how the Ontology is accessed.

-• TypeScript OSDK 2.0 provides streamlined code generation, which can significantly increase iteration speed.
+• TypeScript OSDK 2.0 provides streamlined code generation, which can significantly increase iteration speed when building against large ontologies.

 How do I upgrade from TypeScript OSDK 1.x to 2.0?